FFXIVPocketGuide/FFXIVPocketGuide/temp_guides/trial_template.md

               - tag: "Tether"
             notes:
               - note: "This AoE will drop on random players - it's important to stack before the cast goes off in order to bait where the AoE will drop and maintain your safe space."
+sequence:
+  - phase: 01
+    attacks:
+      - attack: "Attack Name"
+      - attack: "Attack Name"
+    alerts:
+      - alert: "This AoE will drop on random players - it's important to stack before the cast goes off in order to bait where the AoE will drop and maintain your safe space."
+      - alert: "This AoE will drop on random players - it's important to stack before the cast goes off in order to bait where the AoE will drop and maintain your safe space."
+    mechanics:
+      - mechanic:
+        - title: "Attack 01"
+          notes:
+            - note: "This AoE will drop on random players - it's important to stack before the cast goes off in order to bait where the AoE will drop and maintain your safe space."
+  - phase: 02
+    attacks:
+      - attack: "Attack Name"
+      - attack: "Attack Name"
+    alerts:
+      - alert: "This AoE will drop on random players - it's important to stack before the cast goes off in order to bait where the AoE will drop and maintain your safe space."
+      - alert: "This AoE will drop on random players - it's important to stack before the cast goes off in order to bait where the AoE will drop and maintain your safe space."
+    mechanics:
+      - mechanic:
+        - title: "Attack 01"
+          notes:
+            - note: "This AoE will drop on random players - it's important to stack before the cast goes off in order to bait where the AoE will drop and maintain your safe space."
+  - phase: 03
+    attacks:
+      - attack: "Attack Name"
+      - attack: "Attack Name"
+    alerts:
+      - alert: "This AoE will drop on random players - it's important to stack before the cast goes off in order to bait where the AoE will drop and maintain your safe space."
+      - alert: "This AoE will drop on random players - it's important to stack before the cast goes off in order to bait where the AoE will drop and maintain your safe space."
+    mechanics:
+      - mechanic:
+        - title: "Attack 01"
+          notes:
+            - note: "This AoE will drop on random players - it's important to stack before the cast goes off in order to bait where the AoE will drop and maintain your safe space."
 stances:
   - stance:
     - title: "Parry Stance"